DongChen06/DongChen06.github.io/_pages/about.md

   </thead>
 </table>

+- <span style="color:darkred"> New! </span> 03/2024.
+"SoybeanNet for soybean pod counting" has been accepted by COMPAG
 - <span style="color:darkred"> New! </span> 02/2024.
 "MARL for CACC" has been accepted by IEEE TIV
 - <span style="color:darkred"> New! </span> 12/2023.
 "Diffusion models for agriculture image generation" has been accepted by COMPAG
 - <span style="color:darkred"> New! </span> 11/2023.
 "Label-efficient Learning in Agriculture" has been accepted by COMPAG